 The MRes in Humanities offers two tracks: a bespoke research track, in which students develop, in conjunction with their supervisor(s), their own research agenda from beginning to end; and a specified pathway with a taught element in Semester 1 (in either Hermeneutics, Religion and Politics, or Cultural Representation of Spain and Latin America), which then leads to personalising the respective areas of interest in the remainder of the course.

-The programme follows two semesters, which run from mid-September to late December, and from mid-February to the end of May, and a summer period for dissertation writing.
+The programme follows two semesters - which run from mid-September to late December and from January to the end of May - and a summer period for dissertation writing.

 The first track of personalised research is composed of the following elements:

 The second track of a specified pathway is the same as the first track above, except that it replaces the Semester 1 Research Preparation module with the following:

 The content and concerns for each of the pathways are as follows: